History of the Aether Theory

 Those afflicted, as if participating in a reversal of a popular fable in

-which the Emperor IS fully clothed, are claiming He has no clothes!)
+which the Emperor in this case IS fully clothed, are claiming He has no clothes!)

 reveals a problem on another level.
-The age old ‘problem’ of heresy
+It reveals the age old “problem” of

-undermining the establishment’s sacred ideas.
+heresy, the undermining of the establishment’s sacred ideas.
 The guardians of the Official

 view do not tolerate dissent.
 Consequently, under the oppressive rules of